arangodb/docs/3.10/indexing-working-with-indexes.md

 **unique** can be *true* or *false* and is supported by *persistent*.
 By default, all user-defined indexes are non-unique.
+Only the attributes in **fields** are checked for uniqueness.
+Any attributes in from **storedValues** are not checked for their uniqueness.

 **deduplicate** can be *true* or *false* and is supported by array indexes of type *persistent*.
 It controls whether inserting duplicate index values